Skip to main content

 Here's how to breeze through airport security by making yourself a 'model' passenger

 Modern air travel kind of … sucks.
-Just when we think it can’t get any more inconvenient, uncomfortable, and just plain awful, COVID, the airlines, and the TSA find ways to make it even worse.
+When we think it can’t get any more inconvenient, uncomfortable, and just plain awful, the airlines and the TSA find ways to make it even worse.
 So, why make it harder on yourself than it has to be?

 One thing you can do to help breeze through the airport on your next trip is to look and act like a “model” passenger.
-The goal is to make yourself invisible, so you can coast through those security checkpoints without any unnecessary snags.
+The goal is to make yourself as unproblematic as possible, so you can coast through those security checkpoints without any unnecessary snags.
 That means knowing what not to do.
-Here are eight things most likely to flag you as a potential problem passenger at airport security.
+Here are the things most likely to flag you as a potential problem passenger at airport security.

 Joking about bombs and terrorism

-This is an obvious point to avoid for most people.
+This one should be obvious to most people.
+The TSA doesn’t have a sense of humor about things like terrorism and bombs.
 However, some jokers seem intent on pushing the TSA to see just how seriously they take bomb threats.
 Steer clear of a surprise three-hour interrogation (and any bonus “intensive pat-downs”) at the airport by not talking about bombs, guns, knives, terrorism, or anything resembling violence.
 Just don’t.

 Traveling bearded and alone